fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-sylotinagri.md

-## Coto Sans Syloti Nagri
+## Zoto Sans Syloti Nagri

-Coto Sans Syloti Nagri is a design for the Syloti Nagri script.
+Zoto Sans Syloti Nagri is a design for the Syloti Nagri script.

 It contains 85 glyphs and 3 OpenType features, and supports 68 characters from the Unicode blocks: Syloti Nagri.